moveit/moveit_tutorials/README.md

 **Style**

-* Each tutorial should be focused on teaching the user one feature or interface within MoveIt!.
+* Each tutorial should be focused on teaching the user one feature or interface within MoveIt.
 * Tutorials should flow from show to tell with videos and demos at the beginning followed by explanations.
 * New tutorials should match the formatting, style and flow of existing tutorials whenever possible.